roeib/JavaScript-snippets/README.md

 console.log( !!mySecondVar ) // true
 ```

-# How to repeat a string
+# How to Repeat a String
 ```javascript

 let aliens = '';